FLAIR-THU/VFLAIR-LLM/src/configs/README_LLM.md

     Based on the original class 'Party', we rewrite it as Party_LLM() to cater the need of LLM finetuning&inference.

     - **Load Dataset** - `./src/dataset/party_dataset`
-      - Generate input(text) into input_ids/attention_mask and token_type_ids with tokenizer
+      - Process and generate dataset.
     - **Load Model** - `./src/models/llm_model`
       - In this file , we rewrite the model classes from transformer to implement model split for LLMs.
-Defaultly we split the model between the 1st and 2ed layer(encoder or decoder), which can be user-defined through config files.
+Detialed model partition method can be user-defined through config files.

 - **Train & Evaluate Module**